ethanwongca/MiniMachineLearningProjects/README.md

 <h3> Google Gym Atari Games </h3>

 I used reinforcement learning with Atari games.
+This was acquired from using Google Gym